Catherine Breillat: Career

 Breillat studied acting at Yves Furet's Studio d'Entraînement de l'Acteur (Actor's Training Studio) in Paris, together with her sister Marie-Hélène.
-At 16 years of age, she wrote her first novel L'homme facile (A Man for the Asking), about a young woman subjugated by a man's fantasies.
+At 16 years of age, she wrote her first novel, L'homme facile (A Man for the Asking), about a young woman subjugated by a man's fantasies.
 It was published in 1968 by Christian Bourgois and was immediately banned for readers under 18.
-In 1972, she had her first film acting role in Bernardo Bertolucci's Last Tango in Paris, as a young dressmaker.
+In 1972, she attained her first film acting role in Bernardo Bertolucci's Last Tango in Paris, as a young dressmaker.

-Turning to screen writing, in 1975 she co-wrote the screenplay for the sex comedy film Catherine & Co. with Léo L. Fuchs, based on the eponymous 1967 novel by Edouard de Segonzac.
-The film follows a young British sex worker who moves to Paris and creates an escort agency; it featured Jane Birkin, Patrick Dewaere, and Jean-Claude Brialy.
+Turning to screenwriting, in 1975 she co-wrote the screenplay for the sex comedy film Catherine & Co. with Léo L. Fuchs, based on the eponymous 1967 novel by Edouard de Segonzac.
+The film follows a young British sex worker who moves to Paris and creates an escort agency.
+It features Jane Birkin, Patrick Dewaere, and Jean-Claude Brialy.

-In 1975, she wrote and directed her first film Une vraie jeune fille (A Real Young Girl), using a porn crew.
+In 1975, Breillat wrote and directed her first film, Une vraie jeune fille (A Real Young Girl), using a porn crew.
 The film starred then 21-year-old British actress Charlotte Alexandra and 31-year-old American actor Hiram Keller, the latter of whom had appeared in the original Broadway production of Hair and in Fellini's Satyrikon.
-The scenario is based on her 1974 novel Le Soupirail (The Air Vent), about the sexual stirrings of a 14-year-old girl that lead to a dramatic denouement.
+The film is based on Breillat's 1974 novel Le Soupirail (The Air Vent), about the sexual stirrings of a 14-year-old girl that lead to a dramatic denouement.
 The production company Les Films de la Boétie, owned by director and producer André Genovès, went bankrupt before the film was released and its film stock was eventually sold to the French distributor Artédis.
-In 1999, after almost twenty years of Une vraie jeune fille never having been shown anywhere, Breillat took legal action to obtain the rights of the film, claiming that Pierre-Richard Muller, owner of Artédis, had made clumsy copies of it which have been surreptitiously sold as porn.
+In 1999, after almost twenty years of Une vraie jeune fille never having been shown anywhere, Breillat took legal action to obtain the rights to the film, claiming that Pierre-Richard Muller, owner of Artédis, had made clumsy copies of it which had been surreptitiously sold as porn.

 In 1979, she wrote and directed the film Tapage nocturne (Nocturnal Uproar), featuring Dominique Laffin, about a film director who is a single mother with a daughter and engages in brief, erotic liaisons.
-In 1988, she wrote and directed 36 Fillette (Junior Size 36), with then 16-years-old Delphine Zentout as a sexually curious and rebellious 14-year-old engaged in a reciprocally manipulative relationship with an aging philanderer.
-Then, in 1991, she made Sale comme un ange (Dirty Like An Angel), with Claude Brasseur and Lio, which follows a crooked and alcoholic cop who has an affair with his best friend's wife.
+In 1988, she wrote and directed 36 Fillette (Junior Size 36), with then 16-year-old Delphine Zentout as a sexually curious and rebellious 14-year-old engaged in a reciprocally manipulative relationship with an aging philanderer.
+Then, in 1991, she made Sale comme un ange (Dirty Like An Angel) with Claude Brasseur and Lio, which follows a crooked and alcoholic cop who has an affair with his best friend's wife.
 In 1996, she made the film Parfait Amour!
-(Perfect Love!) in 1996, with Francis Renaud and Isabelle Renauld, about the affair between a divorced mother of two and a free-spirited young man.
+(Perfect Love!) with Francis Renaud and Isabelle Renauld, about the affair between a divorced mother of two and a free-spirited young man.